-For further advice on the transmission and prevention of rotavirus, visit the NHS Choices website.
+For further advice on the transmission and prevention of rotavirus, visit NHS Inform.

 Guidance for health professionals can be found below: